splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-chef.rst

 Configure auto instrumentation for SignalFx .NET (Windows only)
 =================================================================

-You can automatically instrument your .NET applications along with the Collector installation.
-Auto instrumentation removes the need to install and configure the SignalFx .NET agent separately.
-See :ref:`zero-config` for more information.
+You can automatically instrument your .NET applications along with the Collector installation using automatic discovery.
+Automatic discovery removes the need to install and configure the SignalFx .NET agent separately.
+See :ref:`discovery_mode` for more information.

 The cookbook accepts the attributes described in the following table: